robstoll/tutteli-gradle-plugins/README.md

 kotlin-stdlib as compile and kotlin-reflect as testCompile dependency -- kotlin-reflect is required by spek.

 # License
-All tutteli gradle plugins are published under [Apache 2.0](http://opensource.org/licenses/Apache2.0).
+All tutteli gradle plugins are licensed under [Apache 2.0](http://opensource.org/licenses/Apache2.0).